 - Chats saved to ITSM tool tickets make for better ticket data and the platform for knowledge capture and reuse.

 However, the key benefits of chat for IT support are probably best showcased by returning to the above Happy Signals data:

 - Chat has the highest employee “happiness” score, at +68, relative to all access and communication channels other than “walk up”

-- End users lose less worktime with chat than with all other channels, again other than “walk up” – believe it or not, chat is considered even quicker than calling via telephone.
+- End users lose less worktime with chat than with all other channels, again other than “walk up” – believe it or not, this channel is considered even quicker than calling via telephone.

 So, what’s not to love about chat?

-This is part one of a three-part series on the future of chat.
+This is part one of a three-part series.
 If you can’t wait for part two, or just want to find out more, there’s both a paper and webinar on the past, present, and future of chat created in conjunction with Bomgar available here.